 By 1956, demand had substantially increased, and an additional factory in Harlow, Essex (just north-east of London) was purchased by Balfour for production of cabinets for the 'G' models.
 Production and assembly remained at Ilford.

-BAL-AMi did not clone every AMi jukebox during the 1950's.
+BAL-AMi did not clone every AMi jukebox during this period.
 The most notable absentees were that of the AMi model 'H' and the Continental.
 Perhaps the departure in AMi design that came with these models was too much of a shock for Balfour!

 In the early 1960's, a number of import restrictions were lifted and BAL-AMi found themselves competing to sell the 'J' and 'K' models against the American AMi versions being sold by other UK agents.
 Wurlitzers, Seeburgs and Rock-Olas were also now free to enter the country.